 From February 2009 until September 2018 this blog was, in the words of Leo Sayer, a “One Man Band”.
 The first member in addition to me, Bill, was Tom Ray who joined the blog as a reviewer in 2018.
-Then in 2019, we were joined by another reviewer and writer, Phil Marsland.
-January 2020, and then there were four!
-My good friend Andy Golborne has joined the team.
-Now we are joined by Paul Bamlett a self-confessed music nut.
+In 2020 we were joined by Paul Bamlett a self-confessed music nut.
 Now, in 2022, we are are joined by another music fanatic, Juan Brooks.
 Now in the summer of 2022 we have published the first article from Jeremy Good.
 In August 2022 we have been joined by the enigmatic (and evil?)
 Buffy Frobisher Smythe.
 I certainly hope he will be writing more for us.
-This lot are like me music fanatics!
+This lot are, like me, music maniacs!
 We look forward to giving you lots of interesting stuff to check out, listen to and watch!
 Always with just a small hint of mayhem, obviously!

 Bill Adamson – With Just A Hint Of Mayhem Blog Founder, Writer & Reviewer

-I am a 61-year-old bloke from the UK who is old enough to know better but clearly doesn’t.
+I am an old bloke (60-something) from the UK who is old enough to know better but clearly doesn’t.